local-projects/of-project-template/README.md

    Available platforms include `android`, `emscritpen`, `ios`, ` linux`, `linux64`, `linuxarmv6l`, `linuxarmv7l`, `msys2`, `osx`, `tvos`, `vs2015`, `vs2017`.
 (Visual Studio 2019 will work with the `vs2017` flag.)

-   *Note: On some platforms, this steps requires a special bash environment.*
+   *Note: On some platforms, this steps requires a special bash environment.
+For Windows development, see the section title "Downloading OF Libs with Cygwin."*

    ```bash
    ./OpenFrameworks/scripts/dev/download_libs.sh -p vs2017 -v 0.10.1